melistunar/Dsa210_term_project/README.md

 # Dsa210_term_project
 ## Overview
-This project analyzes the relationship between my daily screen time, daily mood, focus level and sleep duration.
-In today's world, people spend most of their times in their phones, which can potentially affect their sleep schedule, focus level and also their mood.
-This study aims to understand how screen time and daily mood affect both the focus level and sleep time.
+This projects aims to explore how daily digital habits affect well-being and productivity.
+Screen time , especially in the evening, may affect sleep quality and focus.
+Also app categories (such as social media or creativity) may influence emotional and cognitive states.
+By analyzing my own daily data,  this project aims to understand the relation and change digital habits accordingly to be more healthy.

 ## Motivation
-It is believed that the screen usage affects the sleep duration because of the blue light exposure.
+Screen exposure, especially in the late hours may lead to poor sleep quality due to blue-light exposure.
 With increasing use of digital devices, the effects of screens become a common worry.
 In this project, I aim to analyze my own daily screen time and sleep duration to see if there is a clear correlation between them.
 Additionally, I plan to observe how these factors influence my daily mood and my focus level.
 By doing so, I wish to understand how my screen habits might be influencing my sleep, and also my happiness level and my concentration level.
 ## Objective
 - Collect sleep, concentration level and screen time data(in hours) for several months.
 - Collect daily happinness level by rating it from 1 to 5.